Moving to the Netherlands? Make getting a job easier with our ultimate guide to finding a job in the Netherlands.

 The Dutch usually work a 36-40-hour week, sometimes spread over just four days.
 In general, work in the Netherlands is very well-structured within organizations.
 Most work happens during normal working hours (i.e., between 9am and 5pm), although out of hours and shift-work is also common.
 Unless at managerial level, employees are not typically expected to work overtime.

 Dutch society is relatively egalitarian and this translates into the workplace.
-Dutch companies often have a horizontal organizational structure and they usually follow step-by-step plans.
+In fact, Dutch companies often have a horizontal organizational structure and they usually follow step-by-step plans.

 Labor laws and rights in the Netherlands